thunklife/markov-js/README.md

 import text from './text';
 import build from 'markov-text-gen';

-const run = build(text, 3, false) // The text to be ingested, the nGram size, and whether to build byChars .then((run) => {
+build(text, 3, false) // The text to be ingested, the nGram size, and whether to build byChars .then((run) => {
     const result = run(35);
     console.log(result);